sotdevs/sotdevs/README.md

 I lovee open-source!
 On my GitHub, You will find NPM libraries and other (mostly) JavaScript-based projects.
-I am currently working on creating a new static-site-generator [@abelljs](https://github.com/abelljs)
+I am currently working on creating a new static-site-generator [@abelljs](https://github.com/abelljs) Optimize and compress JPEG photos and PNG images.
+Use Adobe's online photo editor to compress JPG images and photos for social networks, email, ...

 <p align="center">
         <strong>Popular projects:</strong>